TheRedBrain/finite-plants/DESIGN.md

 - crops might require sky access
 - crops might only grow in certain biomes
 - bone meal doesn't accelerate growth

+crop blocks can be right-clicked when fully-grown (possible tool requirement), to harvest them.
+This will not break them, but set them back to their first stage. their fruits are different items, which are the regular food their block items are quite rare, every crop block drops their block item only once (probably regardless of growth stage)
+    initial sources of crops are village farms, maybe sunken ships (rarely), the food items are more common wild crops from farmers delight drop the food items and very rarely the seed

 ## Farmland